-In Rohlin v.
-Nationwide Mut.
-Ins.
-Co., 2006 N.Y.
+In Merchants Mutual v.
+Travelers Insurance, 2005 N.Y.
 Slip Op.
-00731, decided on February 3, 2006, the Fourth Department considered the issue of whether the defendant was obligated to provide coverage to the plaintiff under her automobile liability insurance policy.
+09816, the Fourth Department considered the issue of whether the defendant insurance company was obligated to defend and indemnify the plaintiff insurance company.

 In this case an employee of Finnefrock Excavating and Paving (hereinafter "F") was injured during the course of his employment while working on land owned by Springcreek Associates and Home Properties of New York, Inc. (hereinafter "S").
 F was insured by the plaintiff in this action, Merchants Mutual Insurance Group (hereinafter "Company F") and S was insured by the defendant, Automobile Insurance Company of Hartford (hereinafter "Company S"), which was incorrectly sued as Travelers Insurance Company.

 The employee commenced a lawsuit in June 1997 against S, and in November 1997, Company S tendered the defense and indemnification of the action to Company F, which assumed the defense and indemnification in January 1998.
 Four years later, in January 2002, Company F attempted to retender the defense and indemnification to Company S by alleging mistakes of fact and law.
 Company S refused and Company F then commenced this declaratory judgment action and moved for summary judgment.